hilaryzen/MKS21X-FinalProject/README.md

 1/17/19:

-Hilary: Added ability to select cells directly next to current cell and edit all selected cells
+Hilary: Added ability to select cells directly next to current cell, edit all selected cells, and insert and delete rows

+1/18/19:

+Hilary: Merged selecting branch with master